zhubby/archgw/README.md

 To get in touch with us, please join our [discord server](https://discord.gg/pGZf2gcwEc).
 We will be monitoring that actively and offering support there.

 ## Demos
-* [Weather Forecast](demos/weather_forecast/README.md) - Walk through of the core function calling capabilities of arch gateway using weather forecasting service
+* [Weather Forecast](demos/samples_python/weather_forecast/README.md) - Walk through of the core function calling capabilities of arch gateway using weather forecasting service
-* [Insurance Agent](demos/insurance_agent/README.md) - Build a full insurance agent with Arch
-* [Network Agent](demos/network_agent/README.md) - Build a networking co-pilot/agent agent with Arch
+* [Network Agent](demos/samples_python/network_switch_operator_agent/README.md) - Build a networking co-pilot/agent agent with Arch

 ## Quickstart